Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Results and Discussion

 Finally region G shows the correlation between two \ce{I^{2+}} ions with $p_\text{r} \sim 405~\text{amu}\cdot\text{km} / \text{s}$ corresponding to $E_\text{kin} \sim$~6.9~eV, see \autoref{fig:images_distributions}(c4).
 The simulation of sixtuple ionization and fragmentation into two \ce{Li+} ions and two \ce{I^{2+}} ions shows that for the latter $E_\text{kin} \sim$~7.7~eV.
-The match between the experimental and simulated values is good and confirms \ce{(LiI)2^{6+}}~$\rightarrow$~2\ce{Li+}~+~2\ce{I^{2+}} as the origin of region G. For this charge-symmetric explosion channel we see a sharp $180\degree$ relative emission of the \ce{I2+} ions similar to that observed for the \ce{I+} ions from the quadruple ionization channel.
-For completeness, we note that the simulated $E_\text{kin}$ of the \ce{Li+} ions is $\sim$~24~eV, so they will not be detected with the current settings of the VMI spectrometer.
+The match between the experimental value of 6.9~eV for \ce{I^{2+}} and the simulated values is good and supports \ce{(LiI)2^{6+}}~$\rightarrow$~2\ce{Li+}~+~2\ce{I^{2+}} as the origin of region G. For this charge-symmetric explosion channel we see a sharp $180\degree$ relative emission of the \ce{I^2+} ions similar to that observed for the \ce{I+} ions from the quadruple ionization channel.
+For completeness, we note that the simulated $E_\text{kin}$ of the \ce{Li+} ions is $\sim$~24~eV, so most of the ions end outside the detector, hindering a proper analysis with the current dataset and statistics.